GSS-Cogs/idp-test-report-dashboard/README.md

 Navigate to `http://localhost:5050/allure-docker-service/projects/default/reports/latest/index.html`

 ### Housekeeping
-You'll need to kill the docker conainer once you're done
+You'll need to kill the docker container once you're done
 - do `docker ps`
 - get the id from the first column then `docker kill <that id>`